SM9276/PLEXOS_AI_Frontend/README.md

 then head to the page http://127.0.0.1:3000/views

 first press the generate button, it will generate our model, everytime you start up the website press load model.
-These buttons calls the RAG.py
+These buttons calls the RAG.py functions